 eInvoicing - Bringing Business to the 21st Century

 The technical standards for electronic invoices are defined in CEN/TC 434.
 The guidelines provide a conceptual framework as well as technical specifications for implementing electronic invoicing that can be standardized across the EU.
-This means that any invoice generated by any company in the EU would be automatically readable by Accounts Payable and other accounting software anywhere else.
+This means that any invoice generated by a company in the EU is immediately accessible by Accounts Payable and other accounting software worldwide.

 The benefits do not end there.
-A robust and automated eInvoicing system can significantly reduce working capital costs for businesses and thus boost the health of the entire economy.
-Often times funds sit idle in bank accounts as invoices are transmitted or couriered, inputted into a system, checked, verified and then payment made.
+A robust and automated eInvoicing system can significantly reduce business working capital costs and thus boost the health of the entire economy.
+Often, funds sit idle in bank accounts as invoices are transmitted or couriered, inputted into a system, checked, verified, and then the payment is made.
 This increases the working capital cycle for a business and can cause financial strain.
 A standardized eInvoicing system can potentially eliminate this waste.

 Fighting Fraud through Qualified Electronic Signatures

-Electronically delivered invoices are increasingly subject to fraud.
+Electronically delivered invoices are more susceptible to fraud.
 There are many examples of such fraud like sending wrong invoices with tampered identities, or as increasingly seen a simple change of the bank account indicated on the invoice through a man-in-the-middle attack.

-The eInvocing system is just another example of how a seemingly small improvement can bring significant benefit to stakeholders.
+The eInvoicing system is another example of how a seemingly small improvement can significantly benefit stakeholders.